 Daniel Cortes, SBA President, Florida International University College of Law

-Rasheada Rodgers, ABA Representative, Golden Gate University School of Law
+Rasheada Rodgers, ABA Representative, Howard University School of Law

 Bacilio Mendez II, ABA Representative, Golden Gate University School of Law